dkhan42/MBDF/README.md

 from MBDF import generate_mbdf rep_local = generate_mbdf(charges, coordinates)
 ```
-* To generate a flattened, bagged form which can be used as a global representation:
+* To generate a flattened, bagged form which can be used as a global feature vector:
 ```
 from MBDF import generate_mbdf rep_flattened = generate_mbdf(charges, coordinates, local = False)